-Typical Enabling Behavior Examples you Might be Guilty Of
+Typical Enabling Behavior Examples You Might Be Guilty Of

-If your loved ones coming to dinner while intoxicated, do you let it slide?
 By accepting the behavior and pretending that nothing’s wrong, you signal that you allow drug use.
 When this individual wouldn’t dream of showing up drunk or high elsewhere, you’re the safe spot.
 Although that sounds like it’s a good thing, consider that you’ve eliminated the need to change.

 Are You in a Codependent Relationship?

 Things take a darker twist when you’re in a relationship with someone who uses drugs.
 You might be trying to keep the peace by making excuses for your partner or cleaning up the messes.
 Maybe you spend money on lawyers and tickets.
 As long as the codependency continues, there won’t be changes.
+The pattern must continue unchanged.
+This, of course, sets the stage for an addiction to advance even further.

 However, there’s hope.
 Your partner needs to enter rehab and overcome the addiction.
 You need counseling to overcome the co-dependent aspect of your relationship.
 Will your partner choose to make the changes necessary?
+In the end, that’s up to your partner.

 Family Therapy is a Crucial Part of Healing